AmberWilkie/fundamentals-workshop/workshop_main.md

 ### How computers see our code

-**First thing you need to know is that our computers will only do what we tell them to do, and nothing else.**
+**First thing you need to know is that our computers will do exactly what we tell them to do, and nothing else.**
 The best errors are the ones *we* make, because we can fix them.
 The worst errors are the ones that are related to the things we didn't build: problems with browsers, incompatibility, something called "deprecation" (which means we're using an old version of something), and problems with our testing or working environments.
+Sometimes a problem is because of our code and sometimes it's because of some other thing we're using to run our code.
+Differentiating between the two is an amazing skill to build, but super hard.

 **Computers read our code from top to bottom.**
 Our computers can only see the code that's already run (that is earlier in the program).